TwilioDevEd/video-quickstart-js/README.md

 )](https://ci.appveyor.com/project/markandrus/video-quickstart-js)

-This application should give you a ready-made starting point for writing your own video apps with Twilio Video.
+This application should give you a ready-made starting point for writing your own video apps with Twilio Video to use on IBM's Bluemix.
 Before we begin, we need to collect all the config values we need to run the application:

 * Account SID: Your primary Twilio account identifier - find this [in the console here](https://www.twilio.com/console).